izaguirrea17/WordFinder/README.md

 Considerations for solving the exercise:

+- The file Qu Developer Challenge-Word Finder.pdf has the description of the exercise
 - The value 64 was set for the number of columns and rows as specified in the problem, so numRows = this.matrix.Count was not used.
 - If no word is found, the program returns the list of words with the counter at 0.
 - I used HashSet to avoid duplicates without having to worry about checking the words.